 COURSE ETIQUETTE: We reserve the right to disqualify anyone who exhibits unsportsmanlike conduct or is abusive to volunteers.
 Due to insurance regulations, no headsets, earphones, bicycles, baby strollers, roller blades or pets on the course.

-SAFETY: At this time, we're not sure about aid stations, pending Covid-related developments, so plan on carrying what you need.
+SAFETY: There will be at least one aid station set up but there will be no cups, so carry your own hydration container.
 We also strongly recommend that anyone sensitive to insect stings or bites carry their own medication.
 Finally, we urge that everyone do some pre-race training offroad, as there is no substitute for experience.
 We want you to have a good time.

 SAFETY POLICY CLARIFICATION: Our primary goal is to keep everybody safe out there in the woods.
 We've had some interest by younger folks in running the longer races, and we're all over that idea, but we are also concerned about their safety.
 For the remainder of the season (and moving forward), if a runner is under 12 years old, he or she will need to be accompanied by an adult in order to run the adult race (i.e. not the kids mile).Also, and this is less of a safety concern and more of a concern for the welfare of our volunteers: We'll need to start enforcing the 18:00/mile minimum pace.
 This has been our policy all along but we've gotten a little lax and this keeps our volunteers in the woods far longer than they should have to be.
 Moving forward, each race will have a sweeper, and runners will need to be moving at greater than an 18:00/mile pace to stay in the race.
 Don't get caught by the sweep!